-- ❖ The number, sizes, and locations of signs within the plan should be consistent to eliminate visual confusion.
-See Section 7, Figure 7-14 Site Signage, for additional information. - ❖ Lettering colors should be readable as intended by the sign function but should not employ high contrast or bright colors which are out of character with the design theme of the community. - Entry signage should clearly announce arrival to the community, neighborhood, or facility. - Entry and identification signage and lighting should reflect the style and materials of the building and landscape architecture of their settings. - ❖ Monument signage should reflect the design character utilized for each development area, as expressed in that area's building and landscape architecture and materials. - ❖ Signage support structures should be of natural appearing materials such as wood, materials of a wood-like appearance, stucco, materials of a stone-like appearance, wrought-iron, or anodized metal material, with color and treatment consistent or complimentary with that of the primary buildings or landscape hardscape materials on the property where sited.
+- 1. The number, sizes, and locations of signs within the plan should be consistent to eliminate visual confusion.
+See Section 7.3.6 Signage and see Figure 7-14 Site Signage for additional information. - 2.
+Lettering colors should be readable as intended by the sign function but should not employ high contrast or bright colors which are out of character with the design theme of the community. - 3.
+Entry signage should clearly announce arrival to the community, neighborhood, or facility. - 4.
+Entry and identification signage and lighting should reflect the style and materials of the building and landscape architecture of their settings. - 5.
+Monument signage should reflect the design character utilized for each development area, as expressed in that area's building and landscape architecture and materials. - 6.
+Signage support structures should be of natural appearing materials such as wood, materials of a wood-like appearance, stucco, materials of a stone-like appearance, wrought-iron, or anodized metal material, with color and treatment consistent or complimentary with that of the primary buildings or landscape hardscape materials on the property where sited.